silnrsi/typetunerweb/web/server/TypeTuner/tunable-fonts/Annapurna SIL 1.100/README_TT.txt

 %DATE%
 =========

-This package contains a TypeTuned version of the Scheherazade test fonts.
+This package contains a TypeTuned version of the Annapurna SIL fonts.

 The TypeTuner settings file used to generate the enclosed font is included in the package as feat_set_tuned.xml.